And oftentimes, excusing of a fault

 After all, lots and lots of things activate the pleasure center of the brain and release endorphins, and yet we do not consider “addiction” a valid excuse for overindulgence in those things.
 Video games are a good example.
 So is sex.
 Exercise also does it.
 Don’t you look down on those boys who die in front of their game consoles, lying there in a sea of energy drink bottles and pizza boxes?
 What was wrong with them?
 Why couldn’t they control themselves?
 I would never do that.

 Don’t you secretly do an enormous eye-roll at the idea of a “sex addict?”
 And don’t you smugly congratulate yourself that you are satisfied with your body or have better things to do when you drive past that emaciated marathon trainer, grimacing through his seventh mile?
 Guess what?
-All those people are doing what they are doing in part because they have the same happy, satisfied feeling when they do them that you have when you bite into that cake, close your eyes in pleasure, and groan just a bit.
+All those people are doing what they are doing at least in part because they have the same happy, satisfied feeling when they do them that you have when you bite into that cake, close your eyes in pleasure, and groan just a bit.

 And yes, some people are far more sensitive than others to alcohol, becoming more buzzed off smaller amounts.